DBJDBJ/valstat_csharp/readme.md

 *As soon as we started programming, we found to our surprise that it wasn't as easy to get programs right as we had thought.
 Debugging had to be discovered.
 I can remember the exact instant when I realized that a large part of my life from then on was going to be spent in finding mistakes in my own programs.* —Maurice Wilkes discovers bugs, 1949

-For inspiration you might [detour here](https://youtu.be/a1ye9eGTB98).
+For further inspiration you might [detour here](https://youtu.be/a1ye9eGTB98).

 ## 1. [valstat](https://github.com/DBJDBJ/valstat) protocol

- `valstat` is the language agnostic standard for light but sufficient passing of full response information back to the caller.
+ `valstat` is the language agnostic protocol for light but feasible passing of a full function response information back to the caller.

  Please read the full details in the valstat ["core document"](https://github.com/DBJDBJ/valstat).